 Now he has resumed his operations and still seeks to woo and win Death through genocidal violence on a grand scale.
 The Magus, for reasons we will learn next issue, represents a major threat to his own ambitions, hence his desire to prevent the Magus and his Church from ever existing.

 His ongoing plans to woo Death include the use of certain tools.
-One such tool will be his space station, capable of wiping out entire worlds.
-Another tool will be Warlock’s Soul Gem (itself later ret-conned into another of the Infinity Stones).
+One such tool will be his space station, capable of wiping out entire planets.
+Another tool will be Warlock’s Soul Gem (which itself was later ret-conned into another of the Infinity Stones).

 Thanos knows that neither Adam nor his future self the Magus would willingly relinquish the Soul Gem to him – Adam because Thanos is himself a vile madman and the Magus because he would consider Thanos a rival.
 Therefore it is in Thanos’ best interests to prevent Warlock from ever metamorphosing into the much more powerful form of the Magus.

-This means that when the time finally arrives when Thanos needs to seize and use Adam’s Soul Gem he will only have to fight and take it from his much less powerful PRESENT self, NOT the Magus, who is at least as powerful as he (Thanos) is.
+This means that when the time finally arrives when Thanos needs to seize and use Adam’s Soul Gem he will only have to fight and take it from his much less powerful PRESENT self, NOT the Magus, who is even more powerful than he (Thanos) is.

 Next, Thanos explains Gamora’s origin.
 The Mad Titan, in his investigations of the Magus and the thousand-world empire of his Universal Church of Truth, discovered the twisted, paradoxical nature of the Magus’ own existence.